syncfusion-content/wpf-docs/wpf/SfDataGrid/Selection.md

 </table>

-> _Note: In Single mode both the CurrentItem and SelectedItem properties have same item.
-Grid Selected Items are collections of your selected records._
+> Note: In Single mode both the CurrentItem and SelectedItem properties have same item.
+Grid Selected Items are collections of your selected records.

-#### How to copy records without using mouse pointer
+### How to copy records without using mouse pointer

 SfDataGrid supports to copy records without using mouse, to select records and paste it to Excel, Notepad and Word.
 You can make use of Copy (), Cut () and Paste () methods that are available in GridCopyPaste class of SfDataGrid.
 The following code example explains you how to do it.

 {% highlight C# %}

-[C#]

 void sfdatagrid_Loaded(object sender, RoutedEventArgs e)